-The average cost to educate a resident full-time community or technical college student for the 2015-16 academic year is \$7,126.
+The average cost to educate a resident full-time community or technical college student for the 2016-17 academic year is \$7,524.
 Students pay an average of \$3,056 in tuition toward this cost.
-The remaining \$4,070 is an "opportunity pathway" provided by the State and is funded by state taxes and other sources.
+The remaining \$4,468 is an "opportunity pathway" provided by the State and is funded by state taxes and other sources.
+The amounts shown are averages for a full-time, resident student.
 The actual tuition a student pays will vary due to credit load, residency status and other factors.